-AMT awards will be redeemable under the conditions established by NBAA and its donors, and applicants are limited to receiving one award per person every other year; i.e., recipients of the 2018 scholarship are not eligible to apply in 2019, but they will be eligible to apply again in 2020.
+AMT awards will be redeemable under the conditions established by NBAA and its donors, and applicants are limited to receiving one award per person every other year; i.e., recipients of the 2022 scholarship are not eligible to apply for 2023, but they will be eligible to apply again in 2024.

 Recipients are also responsible for costs associated with the scholarship, such as travel and lodging expenses, unless otherwise noted.
 AMT Maintenance Scholarships are one of several scholarship programs offered by NBAA to promote professional development and business aviation careers.
 For all NBAA scholarships, applicants are limited to receiving one award per person, per year.
 For more information, visit www.nbaa.org/professional-development/scholarships/.

 Please note: Recipients must use separate Travel Fund Application after a scholarship is awarded to apply for travel assistance.

 Applicant must be a U.S. citizen or nonresident alien student in Part 147 School.